 - Create your Confirmation Test Plan.
 This document should specify which tests to run in order to confirm the requirements.
 It should also state how you will execute those tests, including any specific tools or procedures that need to be followed, including when and where testing will occur.

 - Execute your test cases.
-This is the part where all the potential risks in your software are tested, using a variety of techniques.
+This is where your software’s potential risks are tested using various techniques.
 Each type of testing has its own process for performing each test case.

 - Perform defect analysis and reporting.
-If you find any problems during the confirmation tests, write them down in a ” bug list,” so that they can be fixed.
-Then you can also use these as inputs for your project’s risk management plan.
+If you find any problems during the confirmation tests, write them down in a ” bug list” so they can be fixed.
+Then, you can also use these as inputs for your project’s risk management plan.

 Confirmation Testing Techniques

 There are two approaches to confirm requirements via testing: in-depth testing and usability testing.
 These can be performed by testers, the development team, or even users.
-Both of these techniques allow you to integrate verification of requirements into your overall software development process, helping teams deliver higher-quality code faster with less risk.
+Both techniques allow you to integrate requirements verification into your overall software development process, helping teams deliver higher-quality code faster with less risk.

 This is a big-picture approach to testing.
-You examine the overall system or application in depth, rather than the individual pieces.
+You examine the overall system or application in depth rather than the individual pieces.
 This type of testing can be either functional or non-functional.
-Functional tests are used for verifying that an application meets its objectives and performs certain tasks successfully.
-Non-functional tests are used for making sure that an application or system meets certain standards in terms of performance, scalability, and reliability.
+Functional tests verify that an application meets its objectives and performs certain tasks successfully.
+Non-functional tests ensure that an application or system meets certain performance, scalability, and reliability standards.
 In both cases, these tests are usually performed by technical experts.

-This is a rather informal approach used to determine whether the software works effectively from the perspective of end-users.
+This rather informal approach is used to determine whether the software works effectively from the end-users’ perspective.
 It can focus on how easy it is to use the software, how fast it performs tasks, and how intuitive it feels.
-This approach can be done by either testers or end-users.
-For example, one tester might ask a group of five users to perform certain tasks on the application in order to see whether any interface problems exist.
+Either testers or end-users can do this approach.
+For example, one tester might ask five users to perform certain tasks on the application to see whether any interface problems exist.